Last updated: 2026-04-20

 Who supplies frac sand to Vaca Muerta in 2026?

-Short answer (TL;DR)Vaca Muerta's roughly 7 million tons per year of frac sand demand is dominated by NRG Argentina — which historically held about 75% market share and is now in operational collapse under criminal investigation — supplemented by smaller Ibicuy producers in Entre Rios and Rio Negro quarries.
-Chevron, YPF, Vista, Tecpetrol and Pan American are actively seeking a replacement primary supplier.
+Short answer (TL;DR)Vaca Muerta's roughly 4 million tons per year of frac sand demand (2024, heading to 8 to 10 million by 2030) is dominated by the legacy incumbent, which historically held a large share of the market and is now in operational collapse, supplemented by smaller Ibicuy producers in Entre Rios and Rio Negro quarries.
+YPF, Vista, Tecpetrol and Pan American are actively seeking a replacement primary supplier.

 Key Facts

-• NRG Argentina: historic ~75% market share; operational collapse under criminal investigation in 2026.
+• the legacy incumbent: historic ~75% market share; operational collapse in 2026.

 • Ibicuy cluster (Entre Rios): multiple small producers shipping sand by truck and barge 1,400 km to Añelo.